Glatzli/model_comparison_codes/README.md

 - Do I have to make some further comparisons between the original data & the regridded?
 - How did Manuela interpolate the UM data?
 Probably I should know how that works...
 - Now all models are on the same coords, except AROME.
 Should I interpolate that too to have the same errors for all models?
-To have an equal start.
+To have an equal start...
 - Which projection code is this now? not WGS84, right?

 - writing: can write stuff already immediately! espc.
 Methodology is important to not forget how I've done what!